GeForce 500 series: Overview

 On March 24, 2011, the GTX 590 was launched as the flagship graphics card for Nvidia.
 The GTX 590 is a dual-GPU card, similar to past releases such as the GTX 295, and boasted the potential to handle Nvidia's 3D Vision technology by itself.

 On April 13, 2011, the GT 520 was launched as the bottom-end card in the range, with lower performance than the equivalent number cards in the two previous generations, the GT 220 and the GT 420.
 However, it supported DirectX 11 and was more powerful than the GeForce 210, the GeForce 310, and the integrated graphics options on Intel CPUs.

 On May 17, 2011, Nvidia launched a less expensive (non-Ti) version of the GeForce GTX 560 to strengthen Nvidia's price-performance in the $200 range.
 Like the faster GTX 560 Ti that came before it, this video card was also faster than the GeForce GTX 460.
 Standard versions of this card performed comparably to the AMD Radeon HD 6870, and would eventually replace the GeForce GTX 460.
 Premium versions of this card operate at higher speed (factory overclocked), and are slightly faster than the Radeon 6870, approaching the performance of basic versions of the Radeon HD 6950 and the GeForce GTX 560 Ti.

-On November 28, 2011, Nvidia launched the "GTX560Ti With 448 Cores".
-However, it does not use the silicon of the GTX560 series: it is a GF110 chip with two shader blocks disabled.
-The most powerful version of the 560 series, this card was widely known to be a "limited production" card and was used as a marketing tool making use of the popularity of the GTX560 brand for the 2011 Holiday season.
-The performance of the card resides between the regular 560Ti and 570.
+On November 28, 2011, Nvidia launched the "GTX 560 Ti With 448 Cores".
+However, it does not use the silicon of the GTX 560 series: it is a GF110 chip with two shader blocks disabled.
+The most powerful version of the 560 series, this card was widely known to be a "limited production" card and was used as a marketing tool making use of the popularity of the GTX 560 brand for the 2011 Holiday season.
+The performance of the card resides between the regular 560 Ti and 570.